nemca/dns-checker/README.md

 # dns-checker

-The tool for diagnostics DNS.
+The tool for DNS diagnostics.

 #### Usage
 ```